Practice overview

 Insolvency

 He has a substantial insolvency practice which sits alongside his fraud work, and he is regularly instructed in high-profile matters.
 Historically he has acted for the Cayman Islands’ liquidators of Enron and appeared in the Comet administration.
-In 2018, he acted for Lawrence Stroll, who led a consortium to successfully acquire the Force India Formula 1 racing team.
+In 2018, he acted for Lawrence Stroll, who led a consortium to successfully acquire the Force India Formula 1 racing team, and again in 2020 upon the formation of the Aston Martin Formula 1 racing team.
 James was also instructed in the London Underground Public-Private Partnership.
 James is a contributor to Tolley’s Insolvency Law Service.

 Recent experience: